 New & Current Projects

-This project can provide advocacy services to everyone over 18 in Carmarthenshire.
-Our independant advocates support people in the community with a wide range of mental health issues (from stress and anxiety to more serious conditions like schizophrenia).
+This project can provide advocacy services to everyone aged 18 years and over living in Carmarthenshire.
+Our independent advocates support people in the community with a wide range of mental health issues (from stress and anxiety to more serious clinical conditions such as schizophrenia).

-We can give support even if the person feels that they are suffering with a mental health condition but have not been diagnosed.
-This project is of utmost importance to Eiriol as it forms the backbone of the service and covers the large numbers of people that are not eligible for our two other projects (50+ and Carers).
-This project is currently supported by Hywel Dda Health Board and Carmarthenshire County Council.
+We can provide support even if the person feels that they are suffering with a mental health condition but has not been diagnosed.
+This project forms the backbone of the Eiriol service and covers the large numbers of people who do not require Carers' advocacy.
+The service is currently supported by Hywel Dda University Health Board and Carmarthenshire County Council.

-This project, funded by Carmarthenshire County Council, aims to support carers’ of people with mental health issues.
-It is entirely separate from our other two projects, as the carers themselves need not have mental health issues.
+This service, funded by Carmarthenshire County Council, aims to support carers of people with mental health issues.
+It is entirely separate from the Generic Advocacy Service, as the carers themselves need not have mental health issues in order to benefit.
 It’s extremely important to support mental health carers as these are often the people who voluntarily care on a full-time basis for people who are extremely vulnerable.
-Without support they can often end up in difficult circumstances, and sometimes develop significant health problems themselves through their caring role.
-Although this is a smaller project than our mental health generic advocacy and the 50+ autonomy project, it’s advocacy services have already helped 92 people in 2014/2015 and we have plans for developing drop-in sessions early next year.
+Without support, they can often end up in difficult circumstances and sometimes develop significant health problems themselves through their caring role.